RickStrahl/Westwind.AspNetCore.Markdown/readme.md

 without special handling Markdown would interpret the entire markdown text as a single code block.

-By default the TagHelper sets `normalize-whitespace="true"` which automatically strips common whitespace to all lines from the code block.
-Note that this is based on the formatting of the first non-blank line of code and works only if all code lines start with the same formatted whitespace.
+By default the TagHelper sets `normalize-whitespace="true"` which automatically strips common white space to all lines from the code block.
+Note that this is based on the formatting of the first non-blank line of code and works only if all code lines start with the same formatted white space.

 Optionally you can also force justify your code and turn the setting to `false`: